5r1kanth/GDPFall24-Group05/README.md

         * Take Quizzes and Exams: Participate in assessments with timed tests and instant feedback.
         * View Grades and Feedback: Check grades and read instructor feedback on assignments.
         * Download Certificates: Obtain completion certificates in various formats.
-      * **User Interface Elements:** Course pages, quiz interfaces, and certificate download options.
+      * **User Interface Elements:** Course pages for organized learning, intuitive quiz interfaces for assessments, and streamlined certificate download options.
       * **Design Tips:** Organize content for easy access, include progress tracking, and provide a user-friendly interface for coursework and submissions.

       **Admin Role:**